 There are different tools that can measure the impact and prestige of scholarly journals.

-There is no single definitive tool for measuring a journals impact and we recommend utilizing as many tools as possible to determine the best journal to publish in.
+There is no single definitive tool for measuring a journals impact and we recommend utilizing as many tools as possible to determine the best journal to publish your work.

 Eigenfactor.org is a project of Bergstrom Lab at the University of Washington.
 The goal of Eigenfactor is to rate a journal's importance to the scholarly community.
 Towards that goal, Eigenfactor gathers data from around the web, including Thomson Scientific's Journal Citation Reports, to compute two numbers: Eigenfactor score (EF) and article influence (AI).